On average, your neighbors pay $67 a month.See Your Rates

 From the Grand Canyon to Red Rocks, Arizona is as beautiful and unique as a desert flower.
 Arizona was the birthplace of Frank Lloyd Wright, Cesar Chavez, and Sandra Day O’Connor.
 Whether you’re a sun devil or a wildcat, you should be aware of the homeowners insurance risks present in The Copper State.

-Arizona has some of the lowest average home insurance rates of any state in the US.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Arizona was $765, significantly lower than the national average of $1,132.
-Only seven states have lower average home insurance rates than Arizona.
+How much is home insurance in Arizona?
+Arizona has some of the lowest average homeowners insurance rates of any state in the US.
+The average cost of home insurance in the state of Arizona was $810.
+That's much lower than the national average of $1,173.
+Only six states have lower average home insurance rates than Arizona.

 Choosing a homeowners insurance company in Arizona should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
+You could just go with whichever company your mortgage lender recommends, but you won’t get the best rates that way.
 The key to finding the best rates is to compare homeowners insurance in Arizona from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Arizona.
 Out of the 19,703 Arizona homeowners that used QuoteWizard to request insurance quotes last year, 680 had no home insurance.

-Why contact every individual company in Arizona that you want a homeowners quote from when you can just answer a few questions about your home and desired coverage, and get competing quotes from agents?
+Why contact every insurer in Arizona you want a homeowners quote from?
+You can just answer a few questions about your home and desired coverage, and get competing quotes.
 Save time and money with QuoteWizard.

 |Rank||Company||Direct Premiums Written (in thousands)||Market Share|

 |3||Lincoln National Corp.||$433,478||5.6%|

 |4||Jackson National Life Group||$397,345||5.1%|